willswank/dotnet-Peons/README.md

 Peons
 =====

-Lightweight helper classes for the .NET platform
+Peons are lightweight helper classes for the .NET platform.
+They smooth over syntactically awkward parts, and the provide shortcuts for common algorithms, allowing your code to say what it means more eloquently.

 Peons.DotNet
 ------------